❗ Editor’s note

 No matter where you live, Redfin’s refund is quite a bit lower than its competitors.
 Other regional options, such as Homie or SimpleShowing, advertise refunds as high as 1–1.5%.

-Because Redfin’s methodology isn’t clear, it’s tough to make blanket statements about their refund program.
+Because Redfin’s methodology isn’t clear, it’s tough to make blanket statements about its refund program.
 You’ll need to go to Redfin’s website and look at specific homes in your area — then compare against the rates from other programs — to determine whether it’s right for you.

 You might find a home in your area that’s offering a highly competitive refund — and in that case, we say go for it!
 But there’s a good chance that Redfin’s rates aren’t competitive, and most buyers will find better value elsewhere.